Rock Me Gently (Erasure song): Critical reception

 Paul Moody from NME said, "Starting off as a candy-coloured rush of electronics around Andy's lovesick vocal it drifts off into ambient tranceville and threatens never to come back.
 A storm appears to break out deep in hyper-space; an opera singer trills somewhere to the left to Saturn, then a drum machine whirrs and the song bleeps dreamily back to life.
 It's like a ten-minute electro-pop equivalent of Flatliners."
 A reviewer from People Magazine commented, "Thanks to an emphasis on gorgeous torch tunes like 'Rock Me Gently' and 'Stay with Me', lead singer Andy Bell's always operatic vocals take on a newfound luster".
 Darren Lee from The Quietus felt it "remain [a] serviceable enough" ballad, "but lack the pizzazz and charm of earlier releases."
 Troy J. Augusto from Variety declared it as "a sweet ballad".

 Music video

 A black-and-white music video was produced to promote the single, features Bell singing a duet with a Marilyn Monroe look-alike.
-It was directed by Max Abbiss-Biro and later made available on Erasure's official YouTube channel in September 2014.
+It was directed by Max Abbiss-Biro and later made available on Erasure's official YouTube channel in 2014.